walter-a-jablonowski/awesome-self-management/README.md

 ## Reduce complexity

-In my opinion this might be the most valuable one, because this is where the huge success of more than one silion valley founder came from.
+In my opinion this is one of the most valuable ones.

 > "People think focus means saying yes to the thing you’ve got to focus on.
 But that’s
 > no what it means at all.
 It means saying no to the hundred other good ideas that there are."